josheche/jcuetolaw/README.md

 1. `bundle install`
 2. spin up your server
-3. test
+3. test db
+4. replace my uncle's picture and info with your dad's
-4. push to git
+5. push to git
-4. deploy to heroku `git push heroku master`
+6. deploy to heroku `git push heroku master`

 Documentation and Support
 -------------------------